hieppham8083/Kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+    - Most successful for May and June.
+    - No cancellation for October.

 - What can you conclude about the Outcomes based on Goals?
+    - The more money goal, the less number successful and failed.

 - What are some limitations of this dataset?